“Total” vs. “Free” Testosterone: What’s the Difference?

 |40 to 49

 |0 to 19

 Source: LabCorp (FREE T)

 How Can I Increase My Free Testosterone Levels?

-For men diagnosed with low testosterone – either by their free or total testosterone levels – testosterone replacement therapy can offer a lot of benefits.
+For men diagnosed with low testosterone – either by their free or total testosterone levels – testosterone replacement therapy can offer many benefits.
 One of the most satisfying benefits of testosterone therapy is an increased sex drive and improved sexual performance.
 Some of the other benefits of testosterone therapy for men include:

-Testosterone therapy can make you feel younger, stronger, and improve your confidence, so you can continue to do all the things you enjoy most in life.
-But the only way to be sure if you need a prescription for testosterone replacement, is to have your symptoms evaluated, and your blood tested.
+Testosterone therapy can make you feel younger and stronger, and improve your confidence, so you can continue to do all the things you enjoy most in life.
+But the only way to be sure if you need a prescription for testosterone replacement is to have your symptoms evaluated and your blood tested.